 Good Friday: A day of Sacrifice, Salvation, and Faith

 Good Friday is the holiest and saddest day of the year for Christians around the World.
-This day is observed in remembrance of the sacrifice and suffering of Jesus Christ upon the cross.
+The day commemorates the sacrifice and suffering of Jesus Christ during his crucifixion.

 Good Friday Countdown